ASF

 hence entrywise nonnegative for .
 Since commutes with , , and is a positive scalar, so is entrywise nonnegative for every .
 Nonnegativity of then follows termwise from [eq:variation-of-parameters-eq]: is a nonnegative matrix applied to a nonnegative vector, and the integrand is a product of entrywise nonnegative factors at every , so the integral is entrywise nonnegative.

-7. Structural (generic) observability
+I.7.
+Structural (generic) observability

-The rank test of Section 4 is decisive, but it needs numbers: a specific and to form and check its rank.
+The rank test of Section I.4 is decisive, but it needs numbers: a specific and to form and check its rank.
 At the compartment counts Part IV works at, forming that matrix is undesirable and its rank is fragile: a coincidence among the particular rate constants used can make a system look observable, or not, in a way that a small parameter change would reverse.
 This section replaces the numerical test with a combinatorial one that depends only on which entries of and are allowed to be nonzero, never on their values.

 Fix, rather than a numerical and , only their sparsity pattern: which entries and (for ) are free parameters and which are structurally zero.
 Such a pair is a structured pair , and a numerical realisation is any choice of real values for its free entries.
 Associate to a structured pair the directed graph with a vertex for each state coordinate and each output coordinate , an edge whenever is a free parameter, and an edge whenever is a free parameter. is exactly the compartment diagram: an arrow for every rate constant the modeller has allowed to be nonzero, plus an arrow to every sensor.